roxenor/youtube-enhanced/README.md

 I made this app by following these steps:

-* Manually create a portable version of Firefox, following the steps explained [here](https://forums.mozillazine.org/viewtopic.php?f=23&t=2821799) (B. and C.)
+* Manually create a portable version of Firefox, following the steps explained [here](https://forums.mozillazine.org/viewtopic.php?f=23&t=2821799) (B.2 and C.)
 * Install ublock origin
 * Set default start page to youtube.com

+## How to install

+* unzip the lastest release [here]
+* open the unzipped folder
+* check that "YouTube enhancer shortcut" works by double click on it (success if Firefox starts)
+* copy paste this shortcut where you want (e.g. on your desktop)
+* enjoy YouTube ! you can connect to your google account if you want

+## Future

+Next updates, I will :

-* Make a shortcut to enable user to quickly launch YouTube app
+* Make a shortcut to enable user to quickly launch YouTube app, make it relative [ref.](https://superuser.com/questions/644407/using-relative-paths-for-windows-shortcuts)